LDS-Data/lds-church-discipline/README.md

 * [Ogden Kraut](https://en.wikipedia.org/wiki/Ogden_Kraut) (b.
 1927)—1972—Independent Mormon fundamentalist author—Excommunicated for advocating polygamy.
 Friend of fellow excommunicants John and Vickie Singer, he later [acted as mediator in the Singer-Swapp standoff](https://www.sunstonemagazine.com/pdf/068-10-17.pdf).

+* [Richard McCoy, Jr.](https://en.wikipedia.org/wiki/Richard_McCoy_Jr.)
+(1942-1974)—6 Jun 1972—Sunday School teacher, copycat skyjacker—[Excommunicated "on the grounds of skyjacking and extortion"](https://web.archive.org/web/20190406214136/http://www.ldsfilm.com/movies/DBCooper.html).
+Richard McCoy, Jr., hijacked a United Airlines passenger jet for ransom in 1972, four months after the more infamous D.B.
+Cooper carried out a similar and still-unsolved hijacking.
+Due to the similarity, McCoy has been considered a suspect in the D.B.
+Cooper crime.
+He was excommunicated in response to his crimes.
+He was shot after escaping from prison.

+* [Ted Bundy](https://en.wikipedia.org/wiki/Ted_Bundy) (1946-1989)—1976 or soon thereafter—Convicted serial killer and rapist—[Excommunicated following his conviction for kidnapping](https://news.google.com/newspapers?id=xbMwAAAAIBAJ&sjid=-PoDAAAAIBAJ&dq=ted%20bundy%20mormon&pg=6890%2C1373449).
+His participation in Mormonism was brief: he was baptized in August or September 1975, jailed that year, convicted in 1976, and excommunicated in response.
+He had already been murdering people when he joined the church.
+He made two dramatic escapes and three further murders before being recaptured and thrice sentenced to death.
+He was executed for his crimes in 1989.
+Temple work was performed for him posthumously.

 * Byron Merchant—14 Oct 1977—Race ban protester—[Excommunicated for opposition to the race-based priesthood and temple ban](https://ordainwomen.org/byrons-song/).
 His "opposed" vote in General Conference led to the instigation of disciplinary action against him.

+* [Arthur Gary Bishop](https://en.wikipedia.org/wiki/Arthur_Gary_Bishop)—October 1978—Embezzler, serial killer, child molester—Excommunicated after being convicted of embezzlement.
+He went on to become a serial killer and child molester.

 * [Sonia Johnson](https://en.wikipedia.org/wiki/Sonia_Johnson)—5 Dec 1979—Excommunicated for her work in promoting the ERA.

 * [Teresa Nielsen Hayden](https://en.wikipedia.org/wiki/Teresa_Nielsen_Hayden) (b.
 1956)—Summer 1980—Writer, science fiction editor, ERA proponent—Excommunicated [in response to a denunciatory letter](http://nielsenhayden.com/GodandI.html) she wrote church president Spencer W. Kimball upon the excommunication of Sonia Johnson.

 * [David Charles Manners](https://en.wikipedia.org/wiki/David_Charles_Manners) (b.
 1965)—abt 1985—British writer and charity co-founder—Excommunicated for being gay.

+* [Mark Hofmann](https://en.wikipedia.org/wiki/Mark_Hofmann) (b.
+1954)—abt 1988—Double murderer and expert forger—Excommunicated following his imprisonment for murder.
+Hofmann is widely regarded as one of the world's great forgers.
+He deceived LDS church leaders with forgeries of supposed early church documents, leading historians to investigate actual connections between Joseph Smith and folk beliefs regarding magic.

 * [George P. Lee](https://en.wikipedia.org/wiki/George_P._Lee) (1943-2010)—1 Sep 1989—First Native American General Authority—Excommunicated [for "apostasy and other conduct unbecoming a member of the Church."](https://www.thechurchnews.com/archives/1989-09-09/disciplinary-action-taken-sept-1-against-general-authority-150691).
 Later convicted of child sexual molestation, which apparently played a role in his excommunication though this was only hinted at at the time.
 The first General Authority excommunication since Richard R. Lyman in 1943.